grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 ---
 layout: default
-title: Customizing OpenAPI Ouptut
+title: Customizing OpenAPI Output
+nav_order: 4
 parent: Mapping
-nav_order: 5
 ---

 {% raw %}

+# Customizing OpenAPI Output

-# In proto comments
+## In proto comments

 You can provide comments directly in your Protocol Buffer defintions and they will be translated into comments in the generated OpenAPI definitions: